COV-IRT/SARS-CoV-2_workshop/module1/README.md

 # chose where you want to download the files to (note: if you choose raw_data you will overwrite the existing files there)
 fastq-dump --outdir <path-to-output> --split-files /home/dnanexus/ncbi/public/sra/SRR12447392.sra
 ```
-> Why don't you try to downloading this SRR or a different one (e.g. SRR14023759) using the commands above?
+> Why don't you try downloading this SRR or a different one (e.g. SRR14023759) using the commands above?
 <br>

 ## Quality Trimming Your Sequence Data